edwin-coronado/todos-app/README.md

 4. Tests include setup, actions, verification, and cleanup

 For a complete guide to development and testing, see the [Development Guide](./docs/development.md).

-## Support and Contribution

-For issues, questions, or contributions, please contact the project maintainers or follow the contribution guidelines in the repository.

-## License

-Proprietary - All rights reserved.